 Alleghany Highlands: Call 540-962-0465

-Begun in 2006, Soup for Seniors had modest goals of serving seniors part of LOA’s Foster Grandparent and Senior Companion programs.
+For its first event in 2006, Soup for Seniors had modest goals of serving seniors who were enrolled in LOA’s Foster Grandparent and Senior Companion programs.
 The community fully embraced the project, and so much soup and crackers were donated, LOA was able to serve all our program participants, other needy seniors in our community, and even more in neighboring communities.

 In 2012, LOA took on the project as an agency-wide service and joined forces with AARP Virginia.
 Collection and distribution were moved to early February to serve the senior population in the most vulnerable part of winter.